tardate/LittleArduinoProjects/Electronics101/555Timer/Bistable/README.md

 ## Performance

-The switch throw is effectively debouned - I haven't been able to reproduce any oscillating signals yet.
+The switch throw is effectively debouned - and despite using it rudely, I haven't been able to reproduce any bouncing input signals yet.

-However when zoomed in very tightly on a rising edge, there is not a clean swing.
+However when zoomed in very tightly on a rising edge, there is not a very clean swing.
 This appears to be cross-over distortion on the 555 output.

 ![scope-trigger](./assets/scope-trigger.gif?raw=true)